babybluetit/Xaeros-Minimap-Modded-Support/README.md

 ### Under Review

-> May be supported, but I need to review these first.
+> I am currently updating the pack to 1.18.1 <br/><br/> These mods _may_ be supported, but I need to review them to confirm this.
 These are all supported in the 1.16.5 version of the pack and are in the process of being updated/removed.

 - [Alex's Mobs](https://www.curseforge.com/minecraft/mc-mods/alexs-mobs)
 - [Animalium](https://www.curseforge.com/minecraft/mc-mods/animalium)